ahmed-al-balochi/dotfiles/.config/qtile/README.md

         rofi

-3- git clone git@github.com:a7mad98ksa/dotfiles.git/.config/qtile ~/.config/
+3- git clone git@github.com:a7mad98ksa/dotfiles.git ~/Downloads/

-to download my config and put it in your .config directory or folder.
+to download my config. then you need to put it in your .config directory/folder.

 PS: some of the dependencies might have a diffrent name in your distro of Linux, so if some is not found google the name and you will find it.